timburr1/timburr1.github.io/_posts/2011-07-21-decemberists.md

 The Crane Wife (all three parts!)
 All Arise!
 Rox in the Box
-("We're glad to be in Boise; you've all been so accommodating... that this next song is about imagined Latino gangland warfare in California:)
+*"We're glad to be in Boise; you've all been so accommodating... that this next song is about imagined Latino gangland warfare in California:"*
 Oh, Valencia
 This Is Why We Fight
 **The encore:**